Casaquin: Wear

 Casaquins in artwork show the wearer ranging from a lower-class kitchen maid to an upper-class lady dressed in formal wear.
-The design of the Casaquin was often an indicator of the purpose of its wear.
-Some Casaquins included elaborate or extensive decoration meaning they were worn by more upper-class women to semi formal social events.
+The design of the casaquin was often an indicator of the purpose of its wear.
+Some casaquins included elaborate or extensive decoration meaning they were worn by more upper-class women to semi formal social events.
 These could include meals, ceremonies, walks in noble or higher-class company or Masquerades.
 Others were a much simpler design worn by middle-class women for every day wear or practical purposes for warmth.
-Smaller scale Casaquins were also created to decorate religious sculptures.
+Smaller scale casaquins were also created to decorate religious sculptures.

-However using the design of a Casaquin to indicate the wearers social status can be ambiguous particularly during the 18th century.
-During this period remaining fashionable in societies eyes was of utmost importance to many females as it defined their "social identification".
-Despite an individuals class or rank they could still be considered respectable if they were well dressed.
+However using the design of a casaquin to indicate the wearer's social status can be ambiguous particularly during the 18th century.
+During this period remaining fashionable in society's eyes was of utmost importance to many females as it defined their "social identification".
+Despite an individual's class or rank they could still be considered respectable if they were well dressed.
 It grew to the extent that some called for a way to identify social classes as some women would sacrifice the well-being of herself and family for clothes, Bernard Mandeville stating in the 18th century "The poorest Labourer's Wife in the Parish, who scorns to wear a strong wholesome Frize, as she might, will half starve herself and her Husband to purchase a second-hand Gown and Petticoat, ... because, forsooth, it is more genteel".
 This quote using the example of a low-class female who would use money for her family's food instead to buy a second-hand luxury dress.
 This desire to be fashionable allowed for the growth of the second-hand clothing industry during the 18th century.
 Fine clothes could be resold and then bought by lower classes.
 The mechanisation of the textile industry as well as the increased trade during the later 18th century also meant varied designs of fabric were highly available, with finer and intricate patterns growing less rare.
 This blurred another boundary between the social classes in terms of fashion.